fanluo12/GrindForNextJob/Total.md

 Loop through array, once find a '1', use DFS to mark 4 direction to 0 and count + 1
 ## 204. Count Primes
 Use non-prime boolean array to store true/false from 0 to n.
 Starting from 2, if it is false(definately true for 2), count ++, in the meantime, looping pivot j from 2 until i * j < n and makr rest of them in array as true
+## 215. Kth Largest Element in an Array
 ## 217. Contains Duplicate
 Loop through array, use hashset to store.
 Once !set.add(n) => return true;
 ## 242. Valid Anagram
 Use int array to store s.charAt(i) - 'a'
+## 322. Coin Change
 ## 344. Reverse String
 ## 347. Top K Frequent Elements
+## 373. Find K Pairs with Smallest Sums
+Put all first k element in nums1 and nums2[0] into pq, then updating elements in nums2 to pq in while loop
 ## 383. Ransom Note
 Use integer array to store frequency of all characters in magazine.
 Looping through ransomNote array, once a characte frequency is not 0, return false, else return true
 ## 459. Repeated Substring Pattern